MarkY-LunarG/LunarGlobe/apps/README.md

 <img src="screenshots/03_multi_texture.png" height="256px">

-Building on the dynamic uniform test, I added the ability to sample from two textures.
+Building on the dynamic uniform app, I added the ability to sample from two textures.
 Also, instead of passing in the matrix every frame, pass in a position for an ellipse.